exakat/exakat/docs/Configuration.rst

   + centralizeThreshold : 8

     + Minimal number of calls of the function with one common argument.
+:ref:`Hardcoded Passwords <hardcoded-passwords>`
+  + passwordsKeys : password_keys.json

+    + List of array index and property names that shall be checked for potential secret key storages.
 :ref:`Prefix And Suffixes With Typehint <prefix-and-suffixes-with-typehint>`
   + prefixedType : prefixedType['is'] = 'bool';
 prefixedType['has'] = 'bool';